-Work in 2014 will focus on completing infill/edge drilling, geotechnical work, metallurgical work, and permitting.
-Metallurgical core samples are presently being held by McClelland Laboratories in Reno, NV for column leach tests later this year.
-Biological surveys are expected to commence soon.
+Work in 2014 has focused on biological base line studies by Stantec (previously JBR Environmental Consultants).
+Metallurgical core samples are presently being held by McClelland Laboratories in Reno, NV for column leach tests as funding becomes available.

 Lincoln intends to advance the Bell Mountain property to an open-pit mine with heap-leach recovery to gold and silver.